zextras/tech-doc/source/suite/backup.rst

 A **Deleted Item** is an item that has been marked for removal.

-   **Note**

-   An element in the thrash bin is not considered as a **deleted item**:
-   It is a regular item, placed in a folder that is special only to us, from the Zextras Backup’s point of view, the item has only changed its state when moved to the thrash bin.
+.. note:: An element in the thrash bin is not considered as a **deleted item**: It is a regular item, placed in a folder that is special only to us, from the Zextras Backup’s point of view, the item has only changed its state when moved to the thrash bin.

 .. _transaction: